 IV.
-Members of the General Missionary Board. ¶ 259.
-Members of the general missionary board elected at the general conference of 1911 are as follows: Bishops-Burton R. Jones, Walter A. Sellew, Wilson T. Hogue, William Pearce.
-General secretary-Benjamin Winget.
-Representing District No. 1-Herbert L. Crockett, Ella S. Clark.
-No. 2-William B. Olmstead, William J. Barnes.
-No. 3-S. N. Porterfield, Peter White.
-No. 4- W. D. Cochran, Cyrus W. Archer.
-No. 5-Worth W. Vinson, Thomas B. Arnold.
-No. 6-Wilber N. Coffee, James G. Baird.
-The Woman's Foreign Missionary Society-Mary L. Coleman, Adelaide L. Beers, Emma Freeland Shay, Mary M. Robinson.

-V. Directors of the General Missionary Board.
+Members of the General Missionary Board

-¶ 260.
-At the first meeting of the general missionary board subsequent to each session of the general conference, said board shall elect by ballot from its members seven persons, one at least of whom shall be a member of the Woman's Foreign Missionary Society, elected to the missionary board, who shall constitute a board of directors.

 ¶261.
+Members of the general missionary board elected at the general conference of 1915 are as follows: Bishops-Burton R. Jones, Walter A. Sellew, Wilson T. Hogue, William Pearce.
+General secretary-John S. MacGeary.
+Representing District No. 1-Herbert L. Crockett, Grant C. Woods.
+No. 2-William B. Olmstead, Alma L. Miller.
+No. 3-S. H. Porterfield, Peter White.
+No. 4-John A. Watson, Jacob Moyer.
+No. 5-G. W. Griffith, Thomas B. Arnold.
+No. 6-Wilbur N. Coffee, E. A. Holtwick.
+The Woman's Foreign Missionary Society-Mary L. Coleman, president, Adelaide L. Beers, Emma Freeland Shay, Emma L. Hogue.

+V. Directors of the General Missionary Board
-The following named persons were duly elected as directors of the general missionary board at the annual meeting of the said board held in Chicago, Illinois, in June, 1911: Burton R. Jones, Walter A. Sellew, William Pearce, William B. Olmstead, Worth W. Vinson, Thomas B. Arnold, Mary L. Coleman.
-The board of directors shall be elected annually.

-¶ 262.
-It shall be the duty of the directors of the board to take charge of all moneys raised for general and foreign missionary work, and appropriate the same to the extension and support of the general and foreign missionary work, provided they shall appropriate all the moneys to the purpose for which they were contributed.
+- ¶ 262.
+1. At the first meeting of the general missionary board subsequent to each session of the general conference, said board shall elect by ballot from its members seven persons, one at least of whom shall be a member of the Woman's Foreign Missionary Society elected to the missionary board, who shall constitute a board of directors. - 2.
+The following named persons were duly elected as directors of the general missionary board at the annual meeting of the said board held in Chicago, Illinois, in June, 1915: Walter A. Sellew, Wilson T. Hogue, William Pearce, John S. MacGeary, William B. Olmstead, Thomas B. Arnold, Mary L. Coleman.
+The board of directors shall be elected annually. - 3.
+It shall be the duty of the directors of the board to take charge of all moneys raised for general and foreign missionary work, and appropriate the same to the extension and support of the general and foreign missionary work, provided they shall appropriate all the moneys to the purpose for which they were contributed. - 4.
 The directors of the board shall accept and appoint missionaries to their respective fields, order the expenditure of funds upon each field, make appropriations from the contingent fund to meet exigencies as they may arise from time to time, and perform all the duties of the board and such other work as is contemplated in the articles of incorporation.

 VI.
-Secretary.
+Secretary